on March 19, 2012

 2) Randomly expose guests to the variants.
 It is critical to employ random sampling techniques to ensure guests that are exposed to an experiment are representative of the entire population.
 By doing this, we can be more certain that the results of the experiment are generalizable and are due to what we tested, as opposed to a confounding factor that was not considered.

 3) Get statistically significant results as fast as possible while mitigating risk.
 In order to make decisions quickly, we need to expose enough bookings to our various treatments.
-We start by first rolling out the experiment to a select number of properties to ensure the mechanics are working as planned.
+We start by first rolling out the experiment to a select online slots number of properties to ensure the mechanics are working as planned.
 Once we are confident that the experiment is working as intended, we then expose additional properties to ensure we have a representative sample and sufficient volume.

 4) Have procedures in place for quick rollbacks if necessary.
 It’s important to identify any key metric movements that would indicate an immediate need to stop a test.
 By doing so, we can ensure that there is no major harm done to guest experience, brand image, or revenue metrics.